Code-Institute-Submissions/milestone-project-98/README.md

 ### Forking the Github Repository

+The GitHub Repository can be forked using the following steps:

+1. Log in to GitHub and locate the project's [GitHub Repository](https://github.com/jonathan-odonnell/milestone-project-1).
+2. At the top-right of the repository, click the "Fork" Button.
+3. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone

-A clone of the project can be created using the following steps:
+A local clone of the project can be created using the following steps:

 1. Log in to GitHub and locate the project's [GitHub Repository](https://github.com/jonathan-odonnell/milestone-project-1).
 2. Under the repository name, click the "Code" button.
-3. To clone the repository using HTTPS, under "Clone with HTTPS", click the clipboard button to copy the Repository URL.
+3. To clone the repository using HTTPS, under "Clone with HTTPS", click the clipboard button to copy the repository URL.
 To clone using SSH click "Use SSH" and then click the clipboard button.
 4. Open Git Bash
-5. Change the current working directory to the location where you want to store the cloned Repository.
+5. Change the current working directory to the location where you want to store the cloned repository.
 6. Type git clone, and then paste the URL you copied in Step 3.
-7. Press enter to create your clone.
+7. Press enter to create your clone

 ## Credits